 Spanish economy in "huge crisis" after credit downgrade

-MADRID (Reuters) - Spain's sickly economy faces a "crisis of huge proportions", a minister said on Friday, as unemployment hit its highest level in almost two decades and Standard and Poor's downgraded the government's debt by two notches.
+MADRID (Reuters) - Spain's sickly economy faces a "crisis of huge proportions", a minister said on Friday, as unemployment hit its highest level in two decades and Standard and Poor's weighed in with a two-notch downgrade of the government's debt.

-Unemployment shot up to 24 percent in the first quarter, one of the worst jobless figures in the developed world.
-Retail sales slumped for the twenty-first consecutive month as a recession cuts into consumer spending.
+Spain's unemployment rate shot up to 24 percent in the first quarter, the highest level since the early 1990s and one of the worst jobless figures in the world.
+Retail sales slumped for the twenty-first consecutive month.

 "The figures are terrible for everyone and terrible for the government ...
 Spain is in a crisis of huge proportions," Foreign Minister Jose Manuel Garcia-Margallo said in a radio interview.